carpentries-lab/deep-learning-intro/paper.md

 # Feedback
-This course was taught 12 times over the course of 3 years, both online and in person, by the Netherlands eScience Center (Netherlands, https://www.esciencecenter.nl/) and Helmholz-Zentrum Dresden-Rossendorf (Germany, https://www.hzdr.de/).
+This course was taught 12 times over the course of 3 years, both online and in-person, by the Netherlands eScience Center (Netherlands, https://www.esciencecenter.nl/) and Helmholz-Zentrum Dresden-Rossendorf (Germany, https://www.hzdr.de/).
 Apart from the core group of contributors, the workshop was also taught at 3 independent institutes, namely:
 University of Wisconson-Madison (US, https://www.wisc.edu/), University of Auckland (New Zealand, https://www.auckland.ac.nz/),